awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_FUNCTION.md

  *py\_arg\_name py\_arg\_data\_type \| sql\_arg\_data type*
 For a Python UDF, a list of input argument names and data types\.
 For a SQL UDF, a list of data types, without argument names\.
 In a Python UDF, refer to arguments using the argument names\.
 In a SQL UDF, refer to arguments using $1, $2, and so on, based on the order of the arguments in the argument list\.
 For a SQL UDF, the input and return data types can be any standard Amazon Redshift data type\.
 For a Python UDF, the input and return data types can be SMALLINT, INTEGER, BIGINT, DECIMAL, REAL, DOUBLE PRECISION, BOOLEAN, CHAR, VARCHAR, DATE, or TIMESTAMP\.
 In addition, Python user\-defined functions \(UDFs\) support a data type of ANYELEMENT\.
 This is automatically converted to a standard data type based on the data type of the corresponding argument supplied at runtime\.
-If multiple arguments use ANYELEMENT, they will all resolve to the same data type at runtime, based on the first ANYELEMENT argument in the list\.
+If multiple arguments use ANYELEMENT, they all resolve to the same data type at runtime, based on the first ANYELEMENT argument in the list\.
 For more information, see [Python UDF data types](udf-data-types.md) and [Data types](c_Supported_data_types.md)\.
 You can specify a maximum of 32 arguments\.

  RETURNS *data\_type*